 NEET Important PYQ & Solutions: Physics | Chemistry | Biology | NEET PYQ's (2015-24)

-Reciprocal associations play an outstanding role in the processes shaping the structure of ecosystems and affect the overall level of biological diversity.
+Reciprocal associations play an outstanding role in the processes shaping the structure of ecosystems and affect the overall level of biodiversity.
 These aspects include aiding in the coexistence of other species, aiding in nutrient cycling, and even making an ecosystem more resilient to change, which makes these organisms huge factors in the health of ecosystems across the globe.

-The types are listed below-
+The types of mutualism are listed below-

 Obligate mutualism relates to a situation whereby both species are wholly dependent on each other and are unable to survive the reproductive process without the other.
 The lack of one of them means that neither of the species can reproduce which will ultimately lead to its extinction.
 This is mostly a specific and close relationship where co-development is seen to be playing a major role in the sustenance of the dependency.